ElsevierDev/elsapy/README.md

 	ElsAuthor and ElsAffil objects also have a method, .readDocs(), that tells it to retrieve all the publications associated with that author/affiliation from Elsevier's API, and store it as a list attribute, .doc_list.
 Each entry in the list is a dictionary containing that document's metadata.
 * ElsSearch: represents a search through one of Elsevier's indexes, which can be a document index, an author index, or an affiliation index.
 Once executed, each search object has a list attribute, .results, that contains the results retrieved from Elsevier's APIs for that search.
 Each entry in the list is a dictionary containing that result's metadata.

-More info on the Scopus data model can be read [here](https://github.com/ElsevierDev/elsapy/wiki/Understanding-the-data).
-Over time, the module will be expanded to also cover access to ScienceDirect content.
+More info on the [wiki](https://github.com/ElsevierDev/elsapy/wiki).

 ## Prerequisites
 *   An API key from http://dev.elsevier.com